amdonatusprince/verxio-MODE/README.md

-## Verxio zkEVM
+## Verxio MODE
-Verxio Protocol is a non-custodial solution that uses stealth addresses to enable users to receive crypto on Polygon zkEVM without revealing the receiver's real address; which serves as their identity on the blockchain.
+Verxio Protocol is a non-custodial solution that uses stealth addresses to enable users to receive crypto on MODE without revealing the receiver's real address; which serves as their identity on the blockchain.

 Verxio is heavily inspired by [Vitalik's recent article on stealth addresses](https://vitalik.eth.limo/general/2023/01/20/stealth.html).

 ## Project Overview
 Have you ever wished you could send and receive funds without anyone snooping around your business?
-Well, say hello to Verxio Protocol – your privacy guardian on Polygon zkEVM.
+Well, say hello to Verxio Protocol – your privacy guardian on MODE.
 We’re tackling the issue of exposing personal info during transactions by introducing stealth addresses.

 - The project draws inspiration from existing privacy-focused blockchains like Monero and tools like Tornado Cash but aims to bridge the gap between complex and expensive privacy solutions and non-private transfers.